caf-ifrit/forestat/README.en-US.md

 ## <div align="center">3 Quick Start</div>

-This section demonstrates the complete steps to perform the calculation of stand’s site classes, realized site productivity and potential productivity quickly using the sample dataset called `forestData` included in the package.
+This part demonstrates the complete steps to perform the calculation of stand’s site classes, realized site productivity and potential productivity quickly using the sample dataset called `forestData` included in the package.

 ```R
 # Load the forestData sample data included in the package